joaocastanho/laravel-redisreliable/README.md

 ]
 ```

-In your config/broadcasting.php file set the default driver to 'socketcluster' and add the connection configuration like so:
+In your config/broadcasting.php file set the default driver to 'redisreliable' and add the connection configuration like so:

 ```php
 'default' => 'redisreliable',